amp-labs/docs/v1.0/defining-integrations/write-actions.md

 At the moment, only bulk write to Salesforce is supported.

-## Primary Key
+## Primary key

 For updates and upserts, you'll need to supply a `primaryKey`.
 This is the name of the field that should be used as an identifier when deciding whether to create a new record or update an existing record.
 For Salesforce, this can either be the default `id` field that exists on every object, or it can be an "External ID" field.
 This field must exist in the CSV, and must be specified in the API request.

-## CSV Format
+## Format the data

-You can provide your data in one of 2 formats:

-- A CSV string (max size 10 MiB)
-- A public URL where the Ampersand server can make a GET request to retrieve a CSV file (max size of file is 150 MiB)

-A few things to note regarding the format of the file when writing to Salesforce:
+Salesforce bulk writes and bulk deletes expect data in CSV format.
+A few things to note regarding the CSV format when writing to Salesforce:

 - Column headers must match the field names of the object in Salesforce.
 Please note that Salesforce requires `__c` at the end of all custom fields.
 - Line endings must be `LF`, not `CRLF`.
 Unix-based systems and most libraries for generating CSV files would default to `LF` line endings already.